AISTUDIO-ML/REDACTIQ/README.md

 - 🔐 Secure processing inside TEE (e.g., AWS Nitro Enclaves, Azure Confidential VMs)
 - 📤 Outputs redacted documents in original format
 - 📊 Dashboard for document management and audit logs

+This repository is a template for building AI-powered document redaction tools with TEE integration.